LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/instagram-overview.md

 ## Setting up Instagram

 The Instagram connector is currently in an early adopter phase and requires approval from Facebook.
-Please reach out to the LivePerson support team in order to start the approval process.
+Please reach out to your LivePerson account team in order to start the approval process.
 You should have a Facebook business page that is connected to an Instagram handle prior to the account setup.

 ![](img/instagram-overview-8.jpg)